mbadolato/iTerm2-Color-Schemes/README.md

 These are the iTerm2 themes I use.
-The schemes Novel, Grass, and Red Sands are copies of the schemes of the same name included with the Mac Terminal application.
+The schemes Novel, Grass, and Red Sands are copies of the schemes of the same name included with the Mac Terminal application.<br>

+Note: The scheme Novel appears as Default in the screenshots.<br>

 ![Screeshot](http://www.badodev.com/images/iterm/Dark%20Pastel.png)
 ![Screeshot](http://www.badodev.com/images/iterm/Desert.png)